code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

   with pdflatex will not be possible in this case;
 - `figsize`: width x height in inches; defaults to (4,4);
 - `dpi`: resolution; defaults to 200 if format is set to pdf;
   or to 800 if format is set to png; only customizable for png format.

 The `name` and `idlist` attributes are mandatory.

 ### Experimental or analytical data

-A particular markup is provided for curves of experimental or analytical data:
-`<measurement>`; the attributes are:
-- `file`: name of the file to be read on the disk;
-- `path`: path of the directory where the data file is located.
-  The path can be omitted (`path=""`), and in this case, the file will be searched recursively in the directories of the considered study.

-The `file` and `path` attributes are mandatory.

 In order to draw curves of experimental or analytical data, the `<measurement` markup should be used with the markup `<plot>` as illustrated below: